Corbin Carroll Player Props: Diamondbacks vs. Mets

 Corbin Carroll At The Plate

-- Among the qualifying hitters in MLB play, he ranks 13th in batting average, 21st in on-base percentage, and fourth in slugging.
+- Among the qualified hitters, he ranks 14th in batting average, while his on-base percentage ranks 21st and he is fifth in slugging.

-- Carroll has picked up an RBI in 38.0% of his games this year, with more than one RBI in 15.2% of his games.
-He has also produced three or more runs in two contests.
+- In 37.5% of his games this season, Carroll has had at least one RBI.
+He's picked up more than one in 15.0% and driven in three or more of his team's runs in two contests.

-- He has scored in 54.4% of his games this year, with more than one run scored in 20.3%.
+- In 43 of 80 games this season, he has scored, and 16 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.